civictechdc/rent-stabilization/README.md

 This database has these key fields:

 * `usecode`: A [real property use code](http://opendata.dc.gov/datasets/9d8e09cb7403445ca8b4354cac6ae776_54) ([PDF](http://otr.cfo.dc.gov/sites/default/files/dc/sites/otr/publication/attachments/Use%20codes.pdf)).
 This code says what type of property it is.
-For the residential properties, this code can _possibly_ distinguish non-rental residential properties (or for multi-unit rental properties, a guess at how many units are owned by the renter, which might not be covered by rent stabilization?).
-For commercial properties, this code distinguishes large rental properties from other sorts of non-residential commercial properties.
+This code distinguishes large rental properties from other sorts of non-residential commercial properties.
+It also can provide a guess for how many residential units are in a structure. [use-codes.csv](use-codes.csv) contains our determination for which use codes indicate a residential space (i.e. plausibly rental) and guesses for the number of units within such residential structures.

 * `ayb`: "The earliest time the main portion of the building was built," which is the closest data point we have for when its building permit was issued.

 * `num_units`: The number of residential units in the property, which we are using to estimate the number of rental units owned by the same owner.
-This field is only present in the residential file, unfortunately.
+This field is only present in the commercial file, unfortunately, and for the other files we're guessing the number of units in the strucuture based on the use code.

 * `ownername`: The name of the owner.
 To the extent names are consistent throughout the dataset and uniquely identify a person (both of which are probably false), this might help establish if an owner owns more than four rental units across multiple properties.